Home insurance in Ontario: Get a quote and buy online

 Additional home insurance coverages

 This coverage can help in some smelly situations.
-If water backs up or escapes into your home through a sewer, sump, septic tank, or flood drain, this will cover you for the damage caused.
+If water backs up or escapes into your home through a sewer, sump, septic tank, or flood drain, it will cover damage to your house and belongings.
 Coverage offered depends on eligibility (this typically depends on where you live in Ontario).

 How much does home insurance cost in Ontario?

-The cost of Ontario home insurance is priced based on what we know about you and your home.
-Insurance companies consider things like how much coverage you need, the building type and location of your home in Ontario and your claims history.
-Here are some examples of the average cost of home insurance with Sonnet in Ontario:
+The cost of Ontario home insurance is based on what we know about you and your home.
+Insurance companies consider things like how much coverage you need, the home’s building type and location as well as your

 $106/month avg.

-The average Torontonian can get house insurance for around the same price as dinner and wine for two from a local restaurant.
+Toronto home insurance costs around the same price as dinner and wine for two from a local restaurant.

 $100/month avg.